-Efforts to promote a variety of travel options to segments of the population who are less likely to use them may require newer and more innovative approaches to be successful.
-For example, older people are less likely to use a variety of travel options to travel to work, and traditional approaches to promotion are less likely to be successful with these groups.
+Efforts to promote alternative modes to segments of the population who are less likely to use alternative modes may require newer and more innovative approaches to be successful.
+For example, people in higher age groups are less likely to use alternative modes to travel to work, and traditional approaches to promotion are less likely to be successful with these groups.